 The creation of an implementation team that consists of representatives of the WG, amongst others, which would be tasked to review / provide input during the implementation phase

-Further guidance on this issue is to be included in the Policy Development Process Procedure Manual.
+Further guidance on this issue is to be included in the PDP Manual.

 6. ICANN Staff Resources

-The PDP-WT recommends that staff resources needed or expected in order to implement the policy recommendations should be evaluated as part of the WG recommendations, and as part of the Council’s review of those recommendations, as part of the feasibility analysis and/or impact statement (see also recommendation 31).
+The PDP-WT recommends that staff resources needed or expected in order to implement the policy recommendations should be evaluated as part of the WG recommendations, and as part of the Council’s review of those recommendations.
+This could be included as part of the feasibility analysis and/or impact statement (see also recommendation 31).

 7. Stakeholder Group / Constituency Statements

-The PDP-WT recommends amending clause 7 of Annex A of the ICANN by-laws to reflect the practice that Stakeholder Group / Constituency statements are requested by the Working Group and the timeline for submission should start from that point instead of the initiation of the PDP.
-It should be noted in the Policy Development Process Procedure Manual that a WG can request Stakeholder Group / Constituency statements more than once if so desired.
+The PDP-WT recommends amending clause 7 of Annex A of the ICANN Bylaws to reflect the practice that Stakeholder Group / Constituency statements are requested by the Working Group and the timeline for submission should start from that point instead of the initiation of the PDP.
+It should be noted in the PDP Manual that a WG can request Stakeholder Group / Constituency statements more than once if so desired.

 8. Working Group Output

-The PDP-WT recommends that PDP Working Groups continue to be required to produce at least an Initial Report and a Final Report, noting that more products can be produced if desirable.
+The PDP-WT recommends that PDP Working Groups continue to be required to produce at least an Initial Report and a Final Report, noting that additional outputs can be produced if desirable.

-The PDP-WT does note that the description of the difference between an Initial Report and a Final Report as currently described in the By-Laws is not in line with actual practice, and recommends that this language is updated to reflect that an Initial Report may reflect the initial ideas of a WG which are then finalized, in combination with review and analysis of the public comment period in the second phase leading to the Final Report.
+The PDP-WT does note that the description of the difference between an Initial Report and a Final Report as currently described in the Bylaws is not in line with actual practice, and recommends that this language is updated to reflect that an Initial Report may reflect the initial ideas of a WG which are then finalized, in combination with review and analysis of the public comment period in the second phase leading to the Final Report.

 The PDP-WT recommends that a public comment period on the Initial Report remains mandatory.
-Additional guidance on further optional public comment periods, e.g. when there are substantial differences between the Initial Report and Final Report are to be included as part of the Policy Development Process Procedure Manual.
+Additional guidance on further optional public comment periods, e.g. when there are substantial differences between the Initial Report and Final Report are to be included as part of the PDP Manual.

+9. Termination of a PDP

+The PDP recommends that a provision be added to the PDP Manual to allow for the termination of a PDP prior to the publication of a Final Report if the GNSO Council finds significant cause and passes a motion with a Supermajority vote in favour of termination.

 Stage 4 – Voting and Implementation